Cooperstown, New York: Architecture

 The Bowers family "Lakelands" manor, neighboring "Mohican Lodge", and their former estate of "Willowbrook" (1818; presently the Cooper Inn) serve as further examples of grand homes erected by affluent residents.
 The Bowers family received the land patent extending from current-day Bowerstown to very near Cherry Valley, New York, upon which Congressman John Myer Bowers built Lakelands in 1804.
 Woodside Hall, on the eastern edge of the village proper, was built c.
 1829 by Eben B. Morehouse and was subsequently owned by several prominent individuals, including, in 1895, financier Walter C. Stokes of New York City.
 Prior to the Stokes' ownership, the home was visited by Martin Van Buren, the eighth President of the United States.

 The village offices and Cooperstown Art Association are housed in a neo-classical building designed by Ernest Flagg.
 He is famed for Manhattan's 47-story Singer Building and the Boldt Castle on the St. Lawrence River.
 The Cooperstown building was originally commissioned by Elizabeth Scriven Clark in 1898 as a YMCA.
 Her son Robert Sterling Clark gave it to the village in 1932 during the Great Depression.

 Several prominent buildings in town were designed or updated by noted architect Frank P. Whiting, who originally worked under Ernest Flagg.
 A resident of New York City and Cooperstown, Whiting was also a noted artist.
-He designed the Farmers Museum farm buildings and the shingle-style manor at "Leatherstocking Falls Farm", the residence of Dorothy Stokes Bostwick Smith Campbell, the landscaping for which was done by the all-female firm of Wodell & Cottrell in the 1930s.
+He designed the Fenimore Farm & Country Village farm buildings and the shingle-style manor at "Leatherstocking Falls Farm", the residence of Dorothy Stokes Bostwick Smith Campbell, the landscaping for which was done by the all-female firm of Wodell & Cottrell in the 1930s.
 Whiting also designed 56 Lake Street.
 In 1932 Whiting designed and built his residence, "Westerly", on a half-acre lot at the north end of Nelson Avenue.
 The home is in the Colonial style and today retains many interior and exterior features of the original home.
 In June 1923 Whiting wrote a featured monograph "Cooperstown in The Times of Our Forefathers" for volume IX of the White Pine Series of Architectural Monographs containing several sketches and measured drawings of homes in Cooperstown.

 In 1916, financier William T. Hyde acquired "Glimmerglen", a lakeside property north of Fenimore Farm, from the Constable family.
 The house burned to the ground shortly thereafter and was rebuilt by society architect Alfred Hopkins, who also designed a new farm complex, gate house, and assorted dependencies.
 The estate was featured in a multipage advertisement in Country Life magazine in late 1922 when the property was put up for sale.
 The manor and greenhouses were razed in the late 1960s after their acquisition by the Clark family.
 The stone gatehouse, featured in the Architectural Record is extant today and owned by the Clark Foundation, as is the boathouse and the distinctive cottage known as "Winter House".